57blocks/Stellar-AutoAction/CONTRIBUTING.md

 ## Suggesting Enhancements

 - Provide a clear and detailed explanation of the feature you want to see
-- Explain why this enhancement would be useful to most AutoAction users
+- Explain why this enhancement would be useful to most Stellar AutoAction users
 - List some other projects where this enhancement exists, if applicable

 ## License

-By contributing to AutoAction, you agree that your contributions will be licensed under its Apache License 2.0.
+By contributing to Stellar AutoAction, you agree that your contributions will be licensed under its Apache License 2.0.